hansbuehler/cdxbasics/README.md

 #### Reading a config

-When reading a config, the recommended pattern involves providing a default value, its cast-type (and possibly simple restrictions; see below), and a help text.
+When reading the value of a `key` from  config, `config.__call__()` uses a default value, and a cast type.
+It first attempts to find `key` in the `config`.
+* If `key` is found, it casts the value provided for `key` using the `cast` type and returned.
+* If `key` is not found, then the default value will be cast using `cast` type and returned.

+The function also takes a `help` text which allows providing live information on what variable are read from the config.
 The latter is used by the function  `usage_report()` which therefore provides live documentation of the code which uses the config object.

     class Network(object):
         def __init__( self, config ):